 Students are asked to consider and engage carefully crafted questions as their window into “the Great Conversation.”
 Students are assessed for their curiosity, participation, and diligence during discussions, as well as by means of short response papers, essays, and occasional quizzes.

-This class is paired with our middle-school course on ancient literature, taught by the same teacher and scheduled back-to-back with that course in a “block.”
+This class is paired with our middle-school course on ancient literature, taught by the same teacher, and scheduled back-to-back with that course in a “block.”
 Students who take both courses receive a discount.
 This course may also be taken as a standalone history study.
 Because of this arrangement, and the nature of history and literature, there will necessarily be overlap between the two classes.

 Placement: Please read about our new process above.

 This course is suitable for rising 7th–9th graders.
 Students are expected to have proficient reading and writing skills as well as the interest and capacity for engaging in discussion about literature and history.
 Students suited for this course will also be cultivating the following scholarship skills:

 - Actively and independently engage in note-taking: I expect that students will need to grow in this skill as note-taking is not always well-developed among rising college students.
 Students should be generally aware of this skill and willing to flex this muscle.